iioollun/MyMovies/README.md

 - [x] Customize the highlight and selection effect of the cell (I used storyboard).
 - [x] Customize the navigation bar (I used storyboard).

+The following **additional** features are implemented:

+- [x] Remove separator line if UITableViewCells are empty

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: